ironhack-datalabs/datamad0320/module-1/lab-resolving-git-conflicts/your-code/about-me.md

 # Why am I here

-* What has brought you to Ironhack?
+* What has brought you to Ironhack? asdas da
-* What knowledge/skills do you expect to learn in this bootcamp?
+* qw12What knowledge/skills do you expect to learn in this bootcamp?ajsdiajsdi

 # What will I do after the bootcamp?